By Stacey Dresner

 Then, on Sunday, August 5, the community is invited to an Anniversary Celebration at Camp Shalom from 11 a.m. to 4 p.m. that will allow campers, past and present, to re-live their magical camp days.

 The celebration is free and open to the community, and those attending will be able to participate in all kinds of camp activities – swimming, boating, tennis, field games, crafts, song circles, a cook-out lunch and much more.
-“There is such a deep and rich history here, and to be celebrating 40 years at this location is incredibly special,” says David Jacobs, executive director of the Mandell JCC who was director of Camp Shalom when it opened in Windsor 40 years ago.
+“There is such a deep and rich history here, and to be celebrating 40 years at this location is incredibly special,” says David Jacobs, executive director of the Mandell JCC who was a Camp Shalom counselor when it opened in Windsor 40 years ago.

 Setting up stakes on the banks of the Rainbow Reservoir